JoseBrouwer/Sorting-Complexity/README.md

 **run_gen**: Runs the `list_generator` executable.

+_**IMPORTANT**_: The tar file already includes sample lists.
+Running `make run_gen` will delete the provided lists and create new ones.
+If running on linprog I suggest against running this command.

 **run_driver**: Runs the `driver` executable with input from `user_input.txt`.

 **run_plot**: Plots the data from running `driver.cpp` by running `plotting.py`